 Kerr & Caroline had 3 boys, John, Murray & Duncan.
 Caroline followed in Granny’s footsteps and took on the running of the caravan park along with raising the boys.
 In 1991 Craignesket Cottage, no longer in use as a farm workers cottage, became a self catering letting unit.
 Threaby Cottage followed in 1994, and Edenville Cottage in 1999.

-John & I returned home in 2000 and 2001/02 saw the next major development for Mossyard - the Headland changed from a winter grazing area to the home of 9 lodges.
+John & I returned to Mossyard in 2000 and 2001/02 saw the next major development - the Headland changed from a winter grazing area to the home of 9 lodges.
 In 2006 lodge number 10 was added to the Headland - a new home for Kerr & Caroline.
+We moved from Meadow Cottage into the farmhouse and Murray moved from The Bothy into Meadow Cottage!
+You can only imagine the logistics of all this!!

 It is with a huge amount of pride that I write this as the fourth Mrs McConchie to live at Mossyard taking this very special place forward for the fifth generation of McConchies!